CTSRD-CHERI/cheribuild/README.md

 A suitable `/etc/rc.conf` and `/etc/fstab` will also be added to this directory and can then be customized.

 The default path for the disk image is `~/cheri/output/cheribsd-<architecture>.img`, i.e.
-`cheribsd-riscv64-purecap.img` for pure-capability RISC-V or `cheribsd-mips64.img` for MIPS without CHERI support.
+`cheribsd-riscv64-purecap.img` for pure-capability RISC-V or `cheribsd-aarch64.img` for AArch64 without CHERI support.

 ### CheriBSD SSH ports